xharris/blankejs-tutorials/1-ball/simple.md

         self:collisionBounce(1.01)
         -- this will cause the ball to move slightly left or right depending on where it hits the paddle self.hspeed = self.hspeed + (self.x - other.x)
+        -- will be used later for keeping score Signal.emit("ball_hit_paddle")
     end
 end
 ```